-The Department of Linguistics and Germanic, Slavic, Asian and African Languages seeks applications for a pool of qualified fixed-term tutors for Less Commonly Taught languages if the need arises.
+The African Studies Center seeks applications for a pool of qualified fixed-term tutors for African Languages if the need arises.
 Please note that a position could be for one or more tutorials, depending on the needs of the department.
 It is possible that no positions are needed in some semesters.
 The review of applications is ongoing and continuous.

-Responsibilities include working closely with the LCTL coordinators to lead tutorials in the LCTL program, and attending training meetings and biweekly progress meetings.
-Tutors will be evaluated by the LCTL Teaching Coordinator.
+Responsibilities include working closely with the African Language Teaching coordinator to lead tutorials and attend training meetings and biweekly progress meetings.
+Tutors will be evaluated by the African Language Teaching Coordinator.

 Required Application Materials

 Statement of teaching/research philosophy that highlights candidate's alignment with some of our desired qualifications;